Social choice rules driven by propositional logic: Preferences

 \section{Preferences}

-\uplapar In the sequel we will be dealing all the time with a finite set of options.
-[3] This set will be denoted as $\ist$.
+In the sequel we will be dealing all the time with a finite set of options.
+This set will be denoted as $\ist$.
 A system of preferences about the members of~$\ist$ is~usually formalized as a binary relation on~$\ist$ that complies with certain properties, typically including antisymmetry, completeness and transitivity (see for instance \cite{hansson}). \ensep Having said that, nowadays it is well established that preferences are sometimes not transitive (see for instance \cite{tversky}, or \cite[\secpar{1.3}]{hansson}).
-So, we will take the view that transitivity is a special way of having preferences about things. \ensep On the other hand, antisymmetry and completeness admit of certain alternatives depending on whether indifference and/or lack of opinion are allowed into consideration; as we will see next, however, these alternatives become unnecessary when fractional degrees of belief are used.
+So, we will take the view that transitivity is a special way of having preferences about things. \ensep On the other hand, antisymmetry and completeness admit of certain alternatives depending on whether indifference and/or lack of opinion are allowed into consideration; as we will see next, however, these alternatives become unnecessary when fractional and possibly unbalanced degrees of belief are used (recall that a lack of balance means that the degrees belief associated with $\lit$ and $\nt\lit$ need not add up to $1$).

 Describing preferences by means of propositional logic requires considering all of the propositions $p_{xy}$: `$x$ is preferable to $y$', where $x$ and $y$ are different from each other (allowing for $x=y$ leads to useless distinctions).